-Accounting for Revenue from Contracts with Customer (as described in Note 21 of the consolidated financial statements)
+A) Accounting for Revenue from Contracts with Customers

+(as described in Note 21 of the consolidated financial statements)

 The Group's revenue comprises of revenue generated from sale of industrial products as well as from Engineering, Procurement and Construction (EPC) contracts.
 The total revenues for the year amounted to Rs.
-8,033.90 crores.
+9,237.24 Crore.

 Revenues are recognised under Ind AS 115, Revenue from Contracts with Customers basis the nature and type of the contracts.
 We consider accounting of revenue contracts to be an area posing a significant risk of material misstatement and accordingly a key audit matter as due to the varied nature of the contracts, identification of contractual obligations, point of time for transfer of control, significant judgements involved in determining the contract costs (including costs incurred to date and estimated total cost), rights to receive payments including those for performance completed till date and recognition for loss making contracts/ onerous obligations.
-Revenue and profits for the year may deviate significantly on account of changes in the above significantly on account of change in judgements and estimates.
+Revenue and profits for the year may deviate significantly on account of changes in the above judgements and estimates.

-The Group's revenue comprises of revenue The audit procedures performed by us and the auditors of the subsidiaries generated from sale of industrial products ('other auditors') included the following:
+The audit procedures performed by us and the auditors of the subsidiaries ('other auditors') included the following:

-- We and other auditors understood the Group's policies and processes, control mechanisms and methods in relation to the revenue recognition for revenue contracts and evaluated the design and operative effectiveness of the financial controls from the above through our test of control procedures. - We and other auditors obtained and read the terms of revenue contracts to evaluate the management's process to assess nature of the performance obligations, the point of time for transfer of control to customer and other relevant terms necessary for revenue recognition. - We and other auditors tested revenue, on sample basis, recorded during the period closer to year-end by testing the supporting documentation. - We and other auditors performed analytical procedures and conducted inquiries with senior management about any unusual trends of revenue recognition. - For EPC contracts, on sample basis, we and other auditors performed the following procedures among others: - Provision for liquidated damages and claims: Discussed with management and project teams to understand the status of the project and likelihood of customers imposing any contractual penalties through inspection of the relevant documents and correspondences. - Contingency provisions: Understood the management's estimate and rationale for the contingency provision movement during the year.
-We and other auditors analyzed the movement throughout the life of the contract and discussed progress to date with project teams to determine whether the remaining contingency provision is sufficient coverage for the residual risks identified for those projects. - Assessment of costs-to-complete: Performed procedures on balance cost estimation, tested the historical accuracy of previous forecasts and discussed variances with project teams, tested that the costs incurred were accrued at year-end and tested the assumptions for balance costs-to-complete. - Performed analytical procedures and checked exceptions for contracts with low or negative margins, loss making contracts/ onerous contracts, contracts with significant changes in cost estimates and significant overdue net receivable positions for contracts with marginal or no movement to determine the level of provisioning required. - We read and tested the presentation and disclosure in the consolidated financial statements are in accordance with applicable accounting standards.
+- We and other auditors understood the Group's policies and processes, control mechanisms and methods in relation to the revenue recognition for revenue contracts and evaluated the design and operative effectiveness of the financial controls from the above through our test of control procedures. - We and other auditors obtained and read the terms of sample revenue contracts to evaluate the management's process to assess nature of contractual performance obligations, the point of time for transfer of control to customer and other relevant terms necessary for revenue recognition. - We and other auditors tested revenue, on sample basis, recorded during the period closer to yearend by testing the supporting documentation. - We and other auditors performed analytical procedures and conducted inquiries with senior management about any unusual trends of revenue recognition. - For EPC contracts, on sample basis, we and other auditors performed the following procedures among others: - Provision for liquidated damages and claims: Discussed with management and project teams to understand the status of the project and likelihood of customers imposing any contractual penalties through inspection of the relevant documents and correspondences. - Contingency provisions: Understood the management's estimate and rationale for the contingency provision movement during the year.
+We and other auditors analysed the movement throughout the life of the contract and discussed progress to date with project teams to determine whether the remaining contingency provision is sufficient coverage for the residual risks identified for those projects